p3-explorer/p3-explorer.github.io/README.md

 # P3 Explorer

-This webpage contains a collection of graphical representations of Performance, Portability and Productivity (P3) data which have been automatically generated using the [P3 Explorer Library](https://intel.github.io/p3-analysis-library/), Browse data on the Explore page or learn how to contribute your own data on the About page.
+This webpage contains a collection of graphical representations of Performance, Portability and Productivity (P3) data which have been automatically generated using the [P3 Analysis Library](https://p3hpc.org/p3-analysis-library/), Browse data on the Explore page or learn how to contribute your own data on the About page.

 Created & Maintained by Matt Smith: